 If you make $3 billion available under a solid transparent and competitive system, many people will return to combine forces with those at home.
 As those from abroad bring the little exposures they have and those at home bring their knowledge of the challenges and markets, Nigeria would experience a virtuoso moment of innovation.
 But the constant “begging” of our diaspora to return when there is no plan for them, in the country, will not work.

 Nigeria needs a roadmap to get its people working for the nation, and the bold vision of China needs to be replicated.
 Our venture industry is still at infancy which means government must do the lifting up just as China understands that semiconductor funding is not matured and anchoring the stimulation in Beijing.
 Today, Nigeria’s semiconductors could be food processing, textile, light manufacturing and more; we certainly do not need semiconductors at this time.
 But we need government to inject funding where it puts its mouth.
-And when that happens, the diasporas would hear the call, return and then make the billions even as they build the nation with their indigenous counterparts.----Hire me to speak in your event, program or company
+And when that happens, the diasporas would hear the call, return and then make the billions even as they build the nation with their indigenous counterparts.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).